Devlin Hodges

-Devlin Patrick "Duck" Hodges (born April 12, 1996) is a former American football quarterback.
-He played college football at Samford, after playing at Mortimer Jordan High School.
+Devlin Patrick Hodges (born April 12, 1996), nicknamed "Duck", is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Samford Bulldogs, after playing at Mortimer Jordan High School.
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2019.
+He was also a member of the Los Angeles Rams and Ottawa Redblacks.

 College career

 Hodges was a four-year starter at quarterback for Samford.
-He was named the Southern Conference Offensive Player of the Year three times, and he was the recipient of the 2018 Walter Payton Award during his senior year in which he set the NCAA FCS career record for passing yards with 14,584.
-Hodges’ mark broke the previous record that was set by former Alcorn State quarterback Steve McNair in 1994.
+He was named the Southern Conference Offensive Player of the Year three times, and he was the recipient of the 2018 Walter Payton Award during his senior year in which he set the NCAA Football Championship Subdivision career record for passing completions (1,310) and attempts (1,896).
+Hodges’ marks broke the previous records that were set by former Alcorn State quarterback Steve McNair in 1994.